kluzzebass/MAXMatrix/README.md

 ## A word of warning ##

 This library does not mollycoddle you.
-If you're looking for a library that has fonts, scroll texts, generic graphics functions, etc., this is not is.
+If you're looking for a library that has fonts, scroll texts, generic graphics functions, etc., this is not it.
 It does one thing; it transfers an array of bytes to set daisy chained displays efficiently.
 How you manipulate that byte array to display what you need is entirely up to you.